Carlo13gen/ToolBox/CRTP-CheatSheet/CheatSheet.md

 $null | winrs -r:dcorp-mgmt "cmd C:\Users\Public\Safety.bat"
 ```
 <div style="page-break-after: always;"></div>

 ## Kerberos

 ### Introduction
 Kerberos is the basis of authentication in a Windows Active Directory environment.
 Clients (programs on behalf of a user) need to obtain tickets from Key Distribution Center (KDC) which is a service running on the domain controller.
 These tickets represent the client's credentials.
 Therefore Kerberos is a very interesting target to abuse.

+### Kerberos Delegation
+Kerberos Delegation allows to "reuse the end-user credentials to access resources hosted on a different server".
+Typically this is useful in multi-tier service or applications where Kerberos Double Hop is required.
+For example, users authenticates to a web server and makes requests to a database server.
+The web server can request access to the resources on the database server as the user and not as the web server's service account.
+For the previous example the service account of the web server must be trusted for delegation to be able to make requests as a user.

+There are two types of Kerberos Delegation:
+- **General/Basic or Unconstrained Delegation**: which allows the first hop server to request access to any service on any computer in the domain
+- **Constrained Delegation**: which allows the first hop server to request access only to specified services on specified computers.
+If the user is not using Kerberos authentication to authenticate to the first hop server, Windows offers Protocol Transition to transition the request to Kerberos

+In both types of delegation, a mechanism is required to impersonate the incoming user and authenticate to the second hop server as the user.

 ## Persisitence
 ### Persistence using Golden Tickets